Nicola934/Lionyx-E/README.md

 Both the log file and the health file update on every run.

+Inputs are archived unchanged in data/processed/.
+Cleaned/deduped outputs are written to output/.

 Scheduling (Windows Task Scheduler)

 Recommended execution (no activation required):